 • Worker enrollment.
 Background checks (criminal history, abuse registry, sex offender registry), Medicare/Medicaid exclusion check, training verification, Service Agreement intake, Form I-9, W-4.

 • EVV (Electronic Visit Verification).
 Federally required under the 21st Century Cures Act.
-Workers clock in and out via mobile app or IVR each shift; without EVV, CDTN cannot process the time entry, so there is no pay.
+Workers clock in and clock out through CDTN's CareAttend mobile app at the start and end of each shift.
+Skipping EVV means no pay; CDTN cannot process the time entry without it.

 Worker Requirements: How to Be a CD Worker